samuelleonildo/yt-dlp-helper/README.md

     > all playlist content inside it, with filenames starting with the playlist index.

 ## Notes
-- Ensure you have write permission for the specified save directory

-- This program creates the destination directory if it doesn't exist
+- Auto-creates missing directories

-- Audio files are downloaded in .opus format
+- Audio defaults to .opus
 - Videos are downloaded in the format yt-dlp determines to be best
+- Ensure write permission for target directories

 ## License